Trashpants/framework-test/README.md

 While extending / replacing rules is relatively easy, each function for calculating the cost isn't really the best.
 In order to apply multiple discount factors you couldn't add in an extra line, you'd have to modify the same line to be calculated in a more complex way.

 There should be a display of the cart contents somewhere.

+Haven't added in eslint / prettier

+If we we're to do this properly id expect that we'd use something like next / gatsby instead of CRA-cli